-- 1. We recommend that a separate wage order that meets the unique needs of agriculture should be continued. - 2.
-We support permanent linkage of the state minimum wage to the federal minimum wage, and oppose a separate state minimum wage higher than the federal minimum wage. - We support that the allowance for meals and housing should be adjusted periodically to reflect current costs.
+- We recommend that a separate wage order that meets the unique needs of agriculture should be continued. - We support permanent linkage of the state minimum wage to the federal minimum wage, and oppose a separate state minimum wage higher than the federal minimum wage. - We support that the allowance for meals and housing should be adjusted periodically to reflect current costs.
 In determining actual cost; - a.
 The allowances that are provided under the Department of Social Services should be used; and - b.
 Room and/or board should be applicable towards meeting a part of the minimum wage requirements. - 4.
 We recommend that the present law relating to fringe benefits, Section 198-C of Article 6 of the Labor Law, should prevail.
-Farmers should negotiate fringe benefits and time off at the time of employment and the work agreement should clearly state the benefits that will be given to the employee. - 5.
-We support piecework as a valid method of payment so long as it meets minimum wage requirements. - 6.
-We recommend that employers should be allowed to pay child support or other garnishes electronically and on a monthly basis. - 7.
-We recommend a youth wage rate be available for all employers at 85% of the state minimum wage for a limited period of time to encourage youth employment in agriculture and other occupations.

-- We support the current minimum wage reimbursement tax credit for all businesses, including agricultural and farm retail workers aged 14 to 17. - We oppose the New York State Department of Labor Wage Board increasing the state's minimum wage as a way to circumvent legislative authority. - 10.
-We support reinstating the ability to add gratuity onto the bills of large parties in food and beverage facilities.
+Farmers should negotiate fringe benefits and time off at the time of employment and the work agreement should clearly state the benefits that will be given to the employee. - We support piecework as a valid method of payment so long as it meets minimum wage requirements. - We recommend that employers should be allowed to pay child support or other garnishes electronically and on a monthly basis. - 7.
+We recommend a youth wage rate be available, for workers under the age of 18, for all employers at 85% of the state minimum wage for a limited period of time to encourage youth employment in agriculture and other occupations. - We support the current minimum wage reimbursement tax credit for all businesses, including agricultural and farm retail workers aged 14 to 17. - 9.
+We oppose the New York State Department of Labor Wage Board increasing the state's minimum wage as a way to circumvent legislative authority.